 “The faculty were really phenomenal,” she recalls.
 “The fluidity within the campus and the collaboration across labs—not just at UCSD but across the mesa—was really a boon for a student in the biological sciences like me.”

 Rae-Venter remembers her thesis adviser—Nathan Kaplan, who chaired the graduate-level biochemistry department—with a special fondness.
-Kaplan was also the thesis advisor for J. Craig Venter, her fellow student and husband during her eight years at UC San Diego, who also went on to make a huge splash in the field of human genetics.
+Kaplan was also the thesis advisor for J. Craig Venter, her fellow student and husband during her six years at UC San Diego, who also went on to make a huge splash in the field of human genetics.